stockhuman/tpw-data/README.md

 This rating, like other subjective categories, serves more to give an impression of a site than to affix a specific meaning by virtue of numerated values.

 #### subj_conspiracy `(0 - 10)`
+How often does a publication suggest, promote, invent  or otherwise endorse conspiracy theories?
+Like the pseudoscience rating, publications that explitly cover the aesthetics or meaning of conspiracy theories in an academic or journalistic meta context do not necessarily exist on this scale.
+This rating serves as an indicator of the severity and frequency of any conspiracy theories promoted by the organisation.
+Theories that advocate for genocide and aither promote or act as plausible deniability for human rights abuses are rated more harshly. _Maintaining any of the following theories as fact constitutes an automatic 8 or above:_ Holocaust denial, Armenian Genocide denial, Nanking massacre denial or Imperial Japanese apologia, genetic inferiority or supremacy of any peoples, and the Great Replacement Theory.

+This rating, like other subjective categories, serves more to give an impression of a site than to affix a specific meaning by virtue of numerated values.

 #### subj_message `(-1 / 0 - 10)`
 This is the _balance index_, denoting how often a publication publishes stories that run contrary to their stated branding or message.
 A right-leaning publication running leftist authors when covering headlining stories, for instance, would place it anywhere from 1 to 4, whereas a completely _on brand_ publication that only publishes stories when they can be interpreted in a lens that is favourable to the publication's political leaning, would score a 10.
 Essentially, 0 is an impartial news aggregator, and 10 is a propaganda machine.